 Ulcers that do not heal

 A broken area of skin or ulcer that does not heal within three weeks is one of the two most common symptoms of mouth cancer.
-They may not necessarily be painful.
+They may not necessarily be painful, or it might feel raised and warm.
+Any changes to the skin inside your mouth should always be investigated, as this could also be a sign of gum disease or tooth decay.

 White or red patches in your mouth or throat